ramele/agrep/README.md

 - AA [nr]
 - Anext
 - Aprev
+- Aopen
+- Aclose

 These commands are similar to the corresponding quickfix commands (cc, cn, cp).
 Hitting Enter or double-clicking the mouse on a match in the Agrep window will take you to the match location as well.
-Use :Agrepstop to kill the search and its grep process.
+Use :Astop to kill the search and its grep process.

 __Options:__